LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

 ``DbContext``
 ^^^^^^^^^^^^^

-If you ran the application right now, you would encounter some build errors.
+If you tried to run the application right now, you would encounter some build errors.
 While we specified in our scaffolding commands that we wanted to use ``EventDbContext``, we need to open up two files to make sure that Identity is properly using ``EventDbContext``: ``Startup.cs`` and ``IdentityHostingStartup.cs``.

 ``IdentityHostingStartup.cs`` can be found in the ``Areas/Identity`` directory.
-You should update this file to make sure it includes the following:
+You should update this file to make sure that it uses MySQL and the ``"DefaultConnection"`` string:

 .. sourcecode:: csharp
    :lineno-start: 14